-Financial wellbeing is about feeling comfortable and in control of your financial position.
+Financial fitness, or wellbeing, is about feeling comfortable and in control of your financial position.
 It means having the knowledge and confidence to make the most of your money.
 Both on a day-to-day basis, and through planned and unplanned events.

-Easier said than done, but here are 9 good money habits to help you on your way.
+Easier said than done, but here are 9 good money habits to put you on the right path.

 The important part is to set aside time to forecast your spending often – each time you get paid, for example.
 There are plenty of apps that can help you do this.